 Changed in version 7.7.0.4 of package base: Added as a replacement for ssl-dh4096-param-path.
+Changed in version 8.14.0.2: Deprecated, redefined to empty byte string.

 Provides an SSL server context with a procedure it can use for switching to alternative contexts on a per-connection basis.
 The procedure is given the hostname the client was attempting to connect to, to use as the basis for its decision.